Krishnakumar3k/PAYTM-CLONE/readme.md

 # What I learnt here from this project-

-- I have very good experience from developing this awosome web project.
+- I have very good experience from developing this awesome web project.
 - I have learnt more about Html and  Tailwind Css in the depth of knowledge.

 # How many time to take develop this web page.